joshfinley/SyscallDumper/README.md

 }
 ```

-Without the`LOAD_LIBRARY_AS_DATAFILE` flag, `DllMain` would be called upon loading.
-In this situation, this needs to be avoided, and by using this flag, the library to simply be loaded as raw data.
+You can call LoadLibrary to load `ntdll.dll`, but it is also implicitly loaded in every new process.
+Additionally the raw unmapped file can just be read from disk into memory without mapping.

-With the raw data of `ntdll.dll` available, it can be parsed for exports:
+With a pointer to the module, it can then be parsed for exports:

 ```c++
 // extract the dos header